What’s the best way to rapidly reduce swelling after jaw surgery?

 Quercetin is one of my favorite bioflavanoids because it’s an antihistamine.
 Since transitioning to a healthy diet and lifestyle as an adult, my allergies have been much less severe than when I was a junk-food eating teenager.
 But, I still take quercetin to calm my occasional allergy symptons, which I did NOT want to experience after upper jaw and septum surgery.
 Luckily, it’s also known to be an anti-inflammatory and, like many anti-inflammatory treatments, an anti-cancer agent.
 (Chinese medicine and Western naturopathic medicine both link chronic, systemic inflammation to cancer, so the dual role of these treatments makes sense).

-Vitamin C is, quite simply, one of the world’s greatest cure-alls.
+Vitamin C is, quite simply, one of the world’s greatest CHEAP cure-alls.
 In fact, Michael Murray, the author of the The Encyclopedia of Natural Medicine Third Edition, says it is the most cost-effective anti-oxidant you can find on the market.
 What American doesn’t love bang for their buck?
 You’ll always find an extra-large bottle of high-quality food-based Vitamin C in my cupboard, like the one from Rainbow Light.

-Even if I was feeling tired, freakish-looking, and lazy, I forced myself to take a shower, put on normal clothes and take a 30 minute walk every single day.
+Even if I was feeling tired, freakish-looking, and lazy, I forced myself to take a shower, put on normal clothes and take TWO 15 – 30 minute walks every single day.
 Dr. Li said that walking helps with lymph drainage after surgery, and that patients should start going for short walks the day after surgery – I take his word for it.
 I noticed that my swelling was usually at its daily peak in the morning, after a night of being immobile and horizontal.
 My swelling was at its most minimal after my walk.
 It’s also important to leave the couch and accompanying furry friends, if you have them, and get out to breathe and exercise.

 3. Ice like you just ran a marathon